nuradinsultan/alx-low_level_programming/0x09-static_libraries/README.md

 1 A library is not a luxury but one of the necessities of life the static library libholberton.

-2 a containing all the functions listed

-Without libraries what have we?
+2 a containing all the functions listedWithout libraries what have we?

 3 We have no past and no future script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.